 What is an investigational drug?

-BMS-663068 is an investigational drug for the treatment of HIV infection.
+Fostemsavir (GSK3684934) is an investigational drug that is being studied for the treatment of HIV.5

 How are clinical trials of investigational drugs conducted?